AdobeDocs/experience-manager-screens.en/help/user-guide/using-command-sync.md

    >[!NOTE]
    >
-   >To learn how to register a device, refer to [Device Registration](/help/user-guide/device-registration.md)
+   >To learn how to register a device, see [Device Registration](/help/user-guide/device-registration.md)

 1. For demo purposes, this example showcases a chrome device and a windows player as two separate devices.
 Both the devices point to the same display.
    ![image1](assets/command-sync6.png)